Christopher Robin (film): Music

-"Up, Down and Touch the Ground" and "The Wonderful Thing About Tiggers," both written by Richard and his brother Robert B. Sherman and performed by Cummings as Pooh and Tigger, respectively, are also included in the film.
-The film's soundtrack, featuring Zanelli and Brion's score, and Sherman's new songs, was released on August 3, 2018.
+The original soundtrack to the film features original score composed by Jon Brion and Geoff Zanelli, with additional music written by Zak McNeil, Bryce Jacobs, Paul Mounsey, Philip Klein, and three songs—"Goodbye Farewell", "Busy Doing Nothing", and "Christopher Robin"—written by Disney Legend Richard M. Sherman.
+It was released on August 3, 2018 alongside the film, through Walt Disney Records.

+The film is dedicated to Jóhann Jóhannsson, who was initially hired as composer, shortly before his death on February 9, 2018.

 Visual effects

-Visual effects studios Framestore and Method Studios, are leading the animation for the Hundred Acre Wood characters, with Overall Vfx Supervisor Chris Lawrence and Animation Supervisor Michael Eames leading the teams.
+Studios Framestore and Method Studios, led the animation for the Hundred Acre Wood characters, with VFX Supervisor Chris Lawrence and Animation Supervisor Michael Eames leading the teams.

 Release

-Christopher Robin opened Burbank on July 30, 2018, and was released on August 3, 2018 by Walt Disney Studios Motion Pictures.
-The film was denied a release in China, as some have speculated it was due to Chinese netizens drawing comparisons between Winnie the Pooh and Chinese leader Xi Jinping since mid-2017.
+Christopher Robin opened Burbank on July 30, 2018, and was released on August 3, 2018, by Walt Disney Studios Motion Pictures.
+The film was denied a release in China, as some have speculated it was due to censorship of Winnie-the-Pooh in China since mid-2017.
 Other industry insiders speculated it was likely due to reasons such as the film's size and the presence of other Hollywood films in the market.